 Listen to the Bagpipers

-If you’re looking to hear the famous Scottish instrument you won’t have to look hard.
+If you’re looking to hear the famous Scottish instrument, you won’t have to look hard.
 There are performers all over the city offering visitors a chance to listen to them blow.
 We found they tend to jockey for several spots in the city considered to be the best.

-Have a drink at the Printing Press
+Have a Drink at the Printing Press

-The bar and restaurant are a part of The Principal Hotel On George Street and deliver on atmosphere.
+The bar and restaurant are a part of The Principal Hotel On George Street and deliver on the atmosphere.
 They serve up some of the best cocktails in the city and the hip bar is was buzzing on a Friday night.
 It tends to pack in an older and hipper crowd as cocktails are around 10 GBP.

 Take the train to North Berwick